jonidaniel/data-science-and-machine-learning/regressions/README.md

 7. Run `code .` to open the whole project in [Visual Studio Code](https://code.visualstudio.com/) (recommended; different commands apply for different IDEs).

-8. Run the cells on `linear-regression.ipynb`, `linear-regression-salary.ipynb`, `linear-regression3.ipynb`, `polynomial-regression.ipynb`, or `multiple-regression.ipynb` You must have a [Jupyter Notebook](https://jupyter.org/) extension installed and your venv selected as the Python kernel.
+8. Finally, run the cells on whichever notebooks(s) you like.
+You must have a [Jupyter Notebook](https://jupyter.org/) extension installed and your venv selected as the Python kernel.

+   - `linear-regression.ipynb`

+     asd

+   - `linear-regression-salary.ipynb`

+     asd

+   - `linear-regression3.ipynb`

+     asd

+   - `polynomial-regression.ipynb`

+     asd

+   - `multiple-regression.ipynb`

+     asd

 ## Author